 He had an inclination for the 'Self-respect Movement', which was storming across the length and breadth of the extreme south of the erstwhile Madras Presidency and was spearheaded by the legendary EVR Periyar.
 Young men were gravitated towards Periyar's thought provoking speeches, which did make sense to those who had been let down for too long in the name of destiny.
 No wonder then that Kalyanasundaram too was attracted by it.
 During this time he also had opportunities to listen to the fiery speeches of Self-respect Movement's indisputable pillar, Pattukkottai Azhagiri.

+Also, miseries of his childhood made him pay special attention to Communism.
+Local Communist revolutionaries like Iraniyan, Sivaraman, Kalappal Kuppu and Ambalapattu Arumugam were almost a mythical inspiration for the younger generation in Pattukkottai area in 1940s.
+This was the time the British were savagely hunting down Communists.
+The trend continued even into post-independence India as socialists were taking control of the administrative and political machineries at the higher echelons.
+The revolutionaries were shot down successively in villages surrounding Pattukkottai in 1951.
+This had an impact on Kalyanasundaram and pushed him towards Communism.
+He was, in fact, an emerging politician!
 It appears that Kalyanasundaram had sung several stimulating songs in the public propaganda meetings of both Self-respect Movement and Communist organizations.
 As the Indian government was tightening its noose on Communists, several of them went underground.
 Perhaps, this might have been one of the reasons why Kalyanasundaram opted for an alternative career.

 Had career been chosen?